janfuhrer/it-security-docs/docs/themes/Shannon Cipher.md

 The same message with a different key should result in a strictly different ciphertext.

+(Confusion can be achieved by applying substitutions)

 **Diffusion**

 Refers to rearranging or spreading out the bits in the message so that any redundancy in the message is spread out over the ciphertext.

 A different message with the same key should result in a strictly different ciphertext.

+(Diffusion can be achieved by applying permutations)

 **Recorrelation**